setastart/GalaxiaEditor/README.md

 - CSS helpers and generators.
 - Future proof and lightweight [PHP Redis implementation](https://github.com/ziogas/PHP-Redis-implementation) from [ziogas](https://github.com/ziogas).

+## Who is this software for?

+**GalaxiaEditor** is made for **web developers** who whish to **build custom websites** the way they prefer, and to provide an editor to make content management easy for themselves, their organization members or clients.

 > **Warning**
 > **Only** allow access to the editor to **the people you trust**, like the members of your organization or employees.
 >
 > GalaxiaEditor is **not** designed to accept **public** user registrations or logins.
 >
 > All functionality that accepts **user registrations** (user comments, shopping and ecommerce, etc.) **should be done outside GalaxiaEditor**, in your website's code and not use GalaxiaEditor user or session tables.

+### What GalaxiaEditor is NOT designed for:

+- Real-time colaborative editing.
+- Plugins where the users can install or manage website or editor functionality.
+- Low code needs.
+GalaxiaEditor is configured through code and meant to be programmed by developers.
+- Public user registrations and logins into the editor.
+Read Warning above.

+If anything mentioned above is necessary for your needs, you might consider other software better suited for your case.

 ## Developing GalaxiaEditor Websites